How to make a website for business

 Advantages of a Content Management System

-- Most are open source, free systems to use
+- Most are open-source, free systems to use

 - Easy updates of functionality with a huge range of free and paid plugins

-- Easy add further pages as required
+- It is easy to add further pages as required

 Disadvantages of a Content Management System

 - Register a Domain name (Start around $13yr)

 - Need a Hosting Provider (Starting around $6mo-$50mo)

 - You may need to purchase a theme or visual editor, such as Elementor or Divi

 - Assistance from a web developer could be expensive.